 Of course, there’s more to them than that, but that’s the general idea.

 Term deposits are essentially a guarantee that you’ll at least earn something on your investment.
-This may be a real positive for the more risk-averse investors, particularly seniors and retirees who often prefer a more conservative asset allocation in order to protect their hard-earned retirement dollars.
-They can also benefit those saving for short-medium term purposes, like Christmas presents for the family or an upcoming holiday.
+This makes it a popular investment option among elderly retirees, who often prefer a more conservative asset allocation to protect their hard-earned retirement dollars.
+Term deposits can also benefit those saving for short-medium term purposes like Christmas presents for the family or an upcoming holiday.

 However, after tax and inflation are taken into account, a term deposit can actually make you a real loss.